mitsuya-creator/vscode-remote/README.md

 root@localhost:~# code-server
 ```
 FINAL NOTE : Each time you launch it, you'll see a new password and it can be annoying.
-so let set a password in our environmen variabel, use this command
+so let set a password in our environment variabel, use this command
 ```
 export PASSWORD="<your password>"
 ```